Help

 Recycling is community dependent.
 Girl Scout Cookie packages may or may not be accepted by your local recycling service depending on the types of materials it processes.

 The box packaging for many of our cookies is made from paper and is recyclable.
-It contains 100% recycled content, so it may have been recycled numerous times already!
+It contains 100 percent recycled content, so it may have been recycled numerous times already!

 Several Girl Scout Cookie varieties are produced in soft pack packaging only, without a carton.
 The film overwrap is like the protective wrapping found inside the packages of all cookie varieties and is recyclable in certain markets.
 While the shift to film overwrap has eliminated thousands of pounds of paperboard from the waste stream and the reduction in packaging weight has saved thousands of gallons of diesel fuel, the material may not be accepted by some local recycling services.